 1. How do I do research for an infographic?

 To do research for an infographic, identify sources that will have the information you need by doing web searches of the topic.
-If you’re looking for data for your infographic, use “topic + statistics” or a similar query.
-Be sure to note all your sources, including the URLs, especially for any data.
+If you’re looking for data for your infographic, use “topic + statistics” or a similar query in the search engine.
+Make sure you note down the sources, including the URLs, to cite them later.

 2. What type of research is presented best in an infographic?